MicrosoftDocs/microsoft-365-community/Community/document-sets-are-magic.md

 6. The _Document Set_ Content Type was added to the new _Claims Auditing_ library, under Library Settings

 > So far so good.
 At this point, we've got a SharePoint Library with Document Sets, but we don't have the real value of it yet.
-Continuing:
+Keep reading:

-7. Add two new columns to the library, _Date of Claim_ (a date column) and _High-Risk Customer_ (a Y/N choice column).
-Set the _Date of Claim_ column to default to today&#39;s date, and _High-Risk Customer_ to default to _No._
+6. Add two new columns to the library, _Date of Claim_ (a date column) and _High-Risk Customer_ (a Y/N choice column).
+Set the _Date of Claim_ column to default to today's date, and _High-Risk Customer_ to default to _No._

 >  At this stage, these 2 new columns are available in both the Document Set and the documents uploaded in the Sets.

 8. Add another column called _Assigned Reviewer_ (person column) to the library.

-9. In the Library Settings, under Content Type, choose 'Document Set', and then _Document Set Settings._ From here, under Shared Columns, check _Date of Claim_ and _High-Risk Customer._ But not _Assigned Reviewer._
+9. In the Library Settings, under Content Type, choose 'Document Set', and then _Document Set Settings._ From here, under Shared Columns, check _Date of Claim_ and _High-Risk Customer._ But **not** _Assigned Reviewer._

 If you've followed these steps, you now have a document library where a user can create a new Document Set for each claim.
-The _Date of Claim_ value is populated with today&#39;s date and _High-Risk Customer_ is defaulted to No. Every document that is dragged-and-dropped into this Set will inherit those values!
+The _Date of Claim_ value is pre-populated with today's date and _High-Risk Customer_ is defaulted to *No*.
+Every document that is dragged-and-dropped into this Set will inherit those values!
 And, if you change the value in the Document Set, the documents in it will automatically update with those new values!

-And, since each document has a different person reviewing it, each one can have its own _Assigned Reviewer_ associated with it – because we didn&#39;t make it a _Shared_ in the Document Set Settings.
+Since each document (within the Document Set) has a different person reviewing it, each document can have its own _Assigned Reviewer_ associated with it – because we didn't make it a _Shared_ in the Document Set settings.

 ## Epilogue

-End users of the library rejoice – they're given a library that appears organized by a folder (but of course, it's not a folder), and they can sort/filter by _Date of Claim_ and _High-Risk Customer_ at the Set level.
-They can create views based on a date range or Risk status.
-The default view went from 8000 individual documents to a thousand Sets.
+End users of the library rejoice – they're given a library that *appears* organized by folders (but of course, it's not a folder) and they can sort/filter by _Date of Claim_ and _High-Risk Customer_ at the Set level.
+They can create Views based on a date range or status.
+The default view went from 8000 individual documents to a thousand Document Sets.

+Site Owners were took the silent satisfaction of watching the library thrive over the years, with users rising to become power users.

-Organization and automatic classification using the tool you already own.
+Document Sets enable easy out-of-the-box file organization and automatic classification using the tool you already own.
 SharePoint Document Sets are magic 🗂

 ### Further Reading

 - Microsoft: [Intro to Document Sets](https://support.microsoft.com/office/introduction-to-document-sets-3dbcd93e-0bed-46b7-b1ba-b31de2bcd234)